siteorigin/docs/widgets-bundle/form-building/form-fields.md

 #### Additional options
 - class: `string` The class name of the widget to be included.
-- hide: `bool` Whether or not this section should start out collapsed or expanded.
+- hide: `bool` Whether or not this widget's form section should start out collapsed or expanded.

 #### Example
 Form options input: